 - Sugar products, snacks, drinks etc

-- Foods those are high in refined carbohydrate such as muffins and white bread
+- Foods that are high in refined carbohydrates such as muffins and white bread

 Consider other changes in lifestyle